The Glen Ord distillery was founded in 1838 by Thomas Mackenzie in the

 Score: 76 points - I know I probably should have given it more than 15 minutes, though...

-These were not all (official & independent) bottlings of Glen Ord Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Glen Ord I've tried over the years, but the notes should

 convey how I felt about those whiskies.
 However, these tasting notes only reflect my purely personal opinion.

 Your tastes might be different from mine - so it would be prudent to check out some other opinions as well.